cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 printflush(message1);
 ```

-Tries to bind a mono, poly or mega, in this order, ending the loop when successfully binding one.
+Tries to bind a mono, poly, or mega, in this order, ending the loop when successfully binding one.

-The list of values is fixed -- it cannot be stored in a variable, for example, as Mindustry Logic itself doesn't support dynamic arrays or collections.
-It is possible to specify an expression in the list of values, though, and each expression is evaluated at the beginning of the iteration utilizing the expression.
+The list of values is fixed—it cannot be stored in a variable, for example, as Mindustry Logic itself doesn't support dynamic arrays or collections.
+It is possible to specify an expression in the list of values, though, and each expression is evaluated at the beginning of the iteration that uses it.
 This loop

 ```Mindcode
 var n = 0;